outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

     - Creates a single CU at current block.timestamp.
     - Validations (see Validation Rules): tokenId non-zero and unique, owner non-zero, currency non-zero, amounts shape valid; CR hashes and Amendment hashes must be unique globally and must not overlap within the same submission.
     - Effects: persists entity, indexes by owner, increments total counter.
-    - Emits: Minted(tokenId, cra, tokenOwner)
+    - Emits: Minted(cra, tokenOwner, tokenId)

 - multicall(bytes[] data) -> bytes[] results
     - Allows multiple submit(...) calls in a single transaction, each encoded as calldata and delegated internally.